Who Is This Credit Card Best For?

 - Coverage for stolen or damaged purchases

 - Lowest advertised price match

 - Concierge for booking event tickets, travel, and other services

 - Travel and emergency hotline

 You might particularly like being able to text questions to Capital One’s virtual assistant Eno to get real-time information about your account.
 You can also monitor your personal VantageScore from TransUnion using Capital One’s free CreditWise tool.
-(This doesn’t apply to business scores, though.)
+This doesn’t apply to business scores, however.